ESMValGroup/ESMValTool/README.md

 ESMValTool: A community diagnostic and performance metrics tool for routine evaluation of Earth system models in CMIP

+# Input data

+ESMValTool can run with the following types of data as input:

+- CMIP5
+- CMIP6
+- OBS, OBS6
+- obs4mips
+- ana4mips
+- EMAC
+- CORDEX

 # Getting started

 Please see [getting started](https://esmvaltool.readthedocs.io/en/latest/getting_started/index.html) on readthedocs.